 This is where email marketing comes to the rescue!
 Email marketing allows you to cut through the digital clutter and speak directly to your audience.
-You can craft an email series leading up to your next event that builds excitement and motivates your audience to engage.

 - Use your data to determine who your audience is.